 Library resources and services are available from the library website at https://library.ahu.edu/.
 Cutting-edge technologies, such as OneSearch, are utilized to enhance discovery and quick access to library resources.
 Most of the library's collection of videos, books, and journal articles are accessible electronically.
-The library website provides contact information, hours of operation, tutorials, subject guides, workshops schedule, and virtual individual assistance through the use of LibAnswers, chat, and email.
-Online request forms are available for Interlibrary Loan and Document Delivery services.
+The library website provides contact information, hours of operation, tutorials, subject guides, workshops schedule, and virtual individual assistance using LibAnswers, chat, and email.
+Online request forms are available for interlibrary loan and document delivery services.